Shanibudi/Lossless-networks-project/README.md

 pip install numpy matplotlib networkx
 ```

-These packages are used for:

-- `numpy` for simulation updates and state tracking
-- `matplotlib` for generating plots
-- `networkx` for visualizing the buffer dependency graph

 ## Output Generated

-When you run the script, it generates:
+When you run the script, it generates a directory named /plots which include for each scenario:

-### 1. Buffer Occupancy Plot

-Shows the number of buffered packets per switch buffer over time.
+1) Buffer Occupancy Plot- Shows the number of buffered packets per switch buffer over time.

-Includes:

-- buffer capacity line
-- PFC threshold line
-- buffer buildup behavior

-### 2. Link Pause Timeline Plot

-Shows when each link becomes paused.

-Each dot means:

-- at that timestep, the downstream buffer is above threshold
-- therefore PFC pause is active on that link
+2) Link Pause Timeline Plot- Shows when each link becomes paused.
+Where each dot means at that timestep, the downstream buffer is above threshold therefore PFC pause is active on that link.

-### 3. Dependency Graph Visualization

-Shows the cyclic dependency between buffers and the flows contributing to it.
+3) Dependency Graph Visualization- Shows the cyclic dependency between buffers and the flows contributing to it.

----

 # Network Model